Beto O'Rourke is Running for President

 When TIME profiled O’Rourke in May 2018, a friend of his told TIME that “no one thought he could win” back in his first congressional race.
 “But he’ll out-work anyone,” that friend said.

-With a huge democratic playing field and roughly 600 days until the 2020 election, now that claim will really be put to the test.
+With a huge Democratic playing field and roughly 600 days until the 2020 election, now that claim will really be put to the test.